 Phishing refers to email-based fraud where internet thieves ‘fish’ for your personal details by using hoax emails claiming to be from a company or government agency.

 Hoax emails are often generated overseas, and are sent in bulk.
-The email asks the recipient to provide sensitive information such as a username, password, customer reference number or bank account details by reply email or through a fake website, enabling thieves to gather the details for later fraudulent use.
+The email asks the recipient to provide sensitive information such as a username, password, Customer Reference Number (CRN) or bank account details by reply email or through a fake website, enabling thieves to gather the details for later fraudulent use.